Jitterbit delivers powerful integration tools and services through a multi-tenant cloud integration platform called Jitterbit Harmony.

 In order to access Jitterbit Harmony, a user must register their user account.
 Every Jitterbit Harmony user created within Jitterbit Harmony has their own personal, role-based account and login credentials where personal integration tools and projects are stored securely.

 In addition, every organization has a role called Administrator whose Admin permission allows access to all assets belonging to that organization.
 Administrators can add new roles to the organizations and invite other Jitterbit Harmony users to join when they need to work in teams to design, build, test, and manage their integration projects.

 For more information on authentication, see the Harmony Studio section.

 All projects deployed to Jitterbit Harmony are deployed to environments.
 Environments represent a given state of an integration project.
 Many projects exist in various stages within different environments (e.g. a common project lifecycle configuration might have three environments: development, test, and production.)
 A project can exist in different states within each environment.

-Organization Administrators manage access to each environment using a role-based access strategy.
+Organization administrators (users with Admin permission) manage access to each environment using a role-based access strategy.
 For example, users in the developer role may have read, execute and write privileges in the development environment, but only read access to the test environment and no access to the production environment.

 The access levels for an environment include:

 - View Logs: Allows a user to view logs under a particular environment but provides no visibility nor control over projects under it.
 This can be used to allow users to fully support but not affect projects deployed to critical environments such as production.

 - Agent Install: Allows a user to install agents but provides neither control nor visibility outside of this function.
 This can be used to allow administrators within and outside the company to establish additional connectivity without any impact to the projects or even knowledge of the platform.